master-boda/Deep-Learning/README.md

 ## Usage

-Run setup_data.py to have the data within this directory in a train/test split
+Run setup_data.py to have the data moved into this directory and in a train/test split